- Optimizely X Full Stack

 Create an attribute

 Use attributes to build the audiences that see your experiments.
 Here's how to create a new attribute, with step-by-step instructions below:

 Click New Custom Attribute.

 Attribute keys must be unique within your project.
-For example, an attribute for new visitors might be called NEW_VISITOR.
+For example, an attribute for visitors located in the United States might be called US_VISITOR.
 You can pass attributes to the Full Stack SDK in your code, so always make sure to update your code with any changes made to your keys.

 Congratulations, you've created a new custom attribute!
 Use the Attributes tab to manage all your user attributes.